darklife/udarkrisc/README.md

 Lots of different concepts around accumulator-oriented, register bank oriented, VLIW, 16/32-bits, etc most designs were identified just as “core” or “dsp”, but this specific concept was named uRISC for an external presentation on a University.
 Because there are too much processors called uRISC already, it was renamed to uDarkRISC (micro-DarkRISC).

 Designed as a evaluation processor, it was never designed to be used on real products and never tested with complex applications... however, the more conventional approach was used as base for DarkRISCV, a high-performance processor which implements a RV32I/E 100% compatible with GCC compiler!
+For more information about DarkRISCV, please check: https://github.com/darklife/darkriscv/tree/master

 # Instruction Decode